 The truth is that there’s no perfect time to embark on the healing journey.
 The best time to get started is always now.

 One place to begin is by researching the programs available in your region.
 In some cases, outpatient treatment can provide the support and structure that a teen and family need.
-For an adolescent who is experiencing acute mental health symptoms, residential treatment in an immersive environment is often the most effective level of care.
+For an adolescent who is experiencing a serious teen mental health disorder, residential treatment with mental health professionals in an immersive environment is often the most effective level of care.
 While sending a teen away from home for treatment can be extremely difficult, it’s often the very best thing parents can do for their child and their family.

 Contact us today to learn more about our assessment process, our compassionate and caring team of experts, and our specialized clinical model for adolescents.
 We’re here for you—during the holidays and whenever your family needs support.